bparanj/crystal/electronics/experiments/queue/negative-clamper.md

-A negative clamper circuit shifts the entire AC waveform downward, "clamping" the highest point of the signal to a lower voltage level, typically near zero or a set negative voltage.
-This experiment in Tinkercad will help you understand how a negative clamper works.
+A negative clamper circuit shifts the entire AC waveform downward, clamping the highest point of the signal to a lower voltage level, typically near zero or a set negative voltage.
+This experiment shows how a negative clamper works.

 ### Components: